Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Meta-Population Model for Spatial Growth

 The two-species model is summarized by the following rules for replication rates $\Gamma^X_i$ within hotspots ($X=H$) and in the surrounding bulk ($X=B$), for mutant and wild-type demes:

 The absence of back mutation means that there is no reverse process to Eq.~\ref{eq: mutation}, $\Gamma_m^X\rightarrow \Gamma_w^X$.

 Reproduction is implemented using replication rules known to produce experimentally observed meandering statistics of sector boundaries \cite{Hallatschek_2007} and ancestral lineages \cite{Gralka2016}, associated with interface roughening of population fronts in the KPZ universality class \cite{Halpin_Healy_1995}.
-This asynchronous reproduction approach fills empty sites one at a time according to the following procedure: (1) identify population-front demes that are adjacent to at least one empty site, (2) randomly select one such population-front deme according to an implementation of the Gillespie algorithm \cite{Gillespie1976,Cai2009} that enforces Eqs.~\ref{eq: selection} and \ref{eq: speedup} on average, and (3) from among the chosen deme's empty neighbor-sites, select one site randomly with uniform probability to establish a new deme with inherited genotype, subject to the mutation rule of Eq.~\ref{eq: mutation}.
+This asynchronous reproduction approach fills empty sites one at a time according to the following procedure: (1) the population front is identified as the set of demes that are adjacent to at least one empty site, (2) one such population-front deme is randomly selected according to an implementation of the Gillespie algorithm \cite{Gillespie1976,Cai2009} that enforces Eqs.~\ref{eq: selection} and \ref{eq: speedup} on average, and (3) from among the chosen deme's empty neighbor-sites, one site is randomly selected with uniform probability to establish a new deme with inherited genotype, subject to the mutation rule of Eq.~\ref{eq: mutation}.
 Note that for neutral evolution in uniform environments, this model reduces to selecting individual demes at the population front with equal probability and copying their genotype (color) to a random adjacent empty grid site, which is the type C variant of the Eden model \cite{eden1961two,Jullien1985}.